-The Judicial and Special Operations Bureau, under the command of Undersheriff Timothy Gleeson, is the arm of the Sheriff’s Office that is most visible to the general public.
-Most of the tasks performed by the Bureau are accomplished in the streets and neighborhoods of Alexandria, or under the watchful eye of citizens who frequent the Alexandria Courthouse.
-The Bureau encompasses the Judicial Operations and Special Operations Sections, which are responsible for myriad functions that serve the courts (Judicial Operations Section) and perform security, warrant service and other special operations functions in the communities of Alexandria (Special Operations Section).
-Captain Shelbert Williams works closely with the Undersheriff to oversee Judicial and Special Operations.
+The Bureau includes the Judicial and Special Operations Division which is responsible for myriad functions that serve the courts (Judicial Services Section) and perform security, warrant service and other special operations functions in the communities of Alexandria (Special Operations Section).
+Captain Mike Eller (below) works closely with the Undersheriff (right) to oversee Judicial and Special Operations.

-Judicial Operations provides courthouse and courtroom security for more than 74,000 cases at the Alexandria Courthouse annually and is the base of operations for the Sheriff’s Office’s legal process and evictions functions.
+Judicial Services provides courthouse and courtroom security for nearly 70,000 cases at the Alexandria Courthouse annually and is the base of operations for the Sheriff’s Office’s legal process and evictions functions.

-Service of legal process is a major function of the Judicial Operations Section.
-In 2012, Judicial Operations deputies served more than 25,000 civil documents and currently boasts an average service turn around time of 48 hours.
-The Special Operations Section serves criminal warrants issued by the Alexandria Courts, to include service of Protective Orders in domestic violence cases.
+Service of legal process is a major function of the Judicial Services Section.
+In 2014, Judicial Services deputies served more than 18,000 civil documents with an average service turn around time of 48 hours.
+The Special Operations Section serves criminal warrants issued by the Alexandria Courts, including service of Protective Orders in domestic violence cases.